Excerpts from Will Durant’s On the Meaning of Life:

 If … a thing has significance only through its relation as part to a larger whole, then, though we cannot give a metaphysical and universal meaning to all life in general, we can say of any life in the particular that its meaning lies in its relation to something larger than itself … ask the father of sons and daughters “What is the meaning of life?” and he will answer you very simply: “Feeding our family.”

 Postscript – From 1932 till 1981 my father cut meat.
 Now I don’t eat meat for moral, physiological, and environmental reasons.
 It’s bad for animals, bad for your health, and bad for the planet.
-But that meat cutting is partly responsible for this blog, and there are things we can do to make small contributions to this world.
-So go out there and work for those people who fall within your orbit.
-If you do, you will have been a success.
+But that meat cutting is partly responsible for this blog, and there are things we can all do to make small contributions to this world.